AlCpwnd/RDM/ReadMe.md

 This document goes over the various steps needed to split up the current RDM 'Default' vault.
 As well as a few requests in order to better find information within the new infrastructure.

+> Scripts containing the code snippets below as well as the required run parameters van be found in the [scripts](/scripts/).

 ## Requests:
 1. [ ] ItGlue integration: make an ItGlue credential entry within each new vault.
 2. [ ] Exact ID integration: reference the internal Exact ID for all clients.